huozhong-in/docs-huozhong-in/docs/index.md

 # Product Features and Characteristics

-KnowledgeFocus is a macOS desktop application.
-Privacy is its primary design principle, and it fully leverages the advantages of native applications in accessing the local file system and utilizing local GPU power.
+KnowledgeFocus is a macOS desktop application built with privacy as its core design principle.
+It fully leverages the advantages of native applications for accessing the local file system and harnessing local computing resources.

 ## Product Features

-- KF is an offline search tool for searching local files.
-It builds an index by scanning local files and updates the index immediately as it monitors file changes.
+- **KF is an offline search tool for local files.** It builds an index by scanning your local files and automatically updates the index in real-time as it monitors file changes.

-- KF is a proactive recommendation tool for local knowledge files.
-By automatically parsing and reading summary file content, it quickly adds semantic tags to files, helping users rediscover historical files dormant deep within their hard drives.
+- **KF proactively recommends local knowledge files.** By automatically parsing and extracting summaries from file content, it rapidly applies semantic tags to files, helping you rediscover valuable files that have been buried deep in your hard drive.

-- Chat with your files.
-No upload is required.
-After preprocessing, it can answer questions about file knowledge.
-In the further enhanced "co-reading mode," AI observes your reading progress and field of vision, combining external data tools to synthesize answers, achieving a unique co-reading experience.
+- **Chat with your files.** No upload required.
+After preprocessing, KF can answer questions about your file content.
+In the enhanced "co-reading mode," the AI observes your reading progress and viewport, synthesizing answers by combining external data tools to deliver a unique collaborative reading experience.

 ![intro01.png](/img/intro01.png)

-## Product Features
+## Product Characteristics

-- KF is a native file-based knowledge discovery and data workbench.
-Prioritizing data privacy, it helps knowledge workers discover, collect, and utilize knowledge completely offline, continuously accumulating and strengthening data value in the AI ​​era.
+- **KF is a local knowledge discovery and data workbench.** With data privacy as the top priority, it helps knowledge workers discover, organize, and leverage their knowledge completely offline, continuously building and enhancing data value in the AI era.

-- KF has a built-in visual mini-model, enabling extensive data processing and knowledge-based question answering without an internet connection, maximizing local computing power and recovering hidden hardware costs.
+- **KF includes a built-in vision model** that enables extensive data processing and knowledge-based Q&A without an internet connection, maximizing the value of your local computing resources and unlocking the potential of your existing hardware.

-- KF is a desktop intelligent agent platform, a next-generation RPA carrier, possessing both observation and control capabilities.
-With OS licensing, it can control the entire computer, offering limitless possibilities.
+- **KF is a desktop agent platform** and a next-generation RPA framework with both observation and control capabilities.
+With proper OS permissions, it can interact with your entire computer, opening up limitless possibilities.

-- KF code is completely open source, using a mainstream technology stack: `Tauri/Rust + React/TypeScript/Vite/Bun + Python/PydanticAI + TailwindCSS + Shadcn/Tweakcn + Vercel AI SDK v5/AI Elements + SQLite + LanceDB` to achieve an excellent product experience.
-Forks and PRs are welcome.
+- **KF is fully open source**, built with a modern technology stack: `Tauri/Rust + React/TypeScript/Vite/Bun + Python/PydanticAI + TailwindCSS + Shadcn/Tweakcn + Vercel AI SDK v5/AI Elements + SQLite + LanceDB` to deliver an excellent user experience.
+Forks and pull requests are welcome.